jeffponce/jeffponce.github.io/_posts/2020-05-29-etl-process.md

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl20.PNG)

 Below we see why it was important to take the data and load it into Excel.
-Although tedious to most, it allows us to identitfy any row shift from errors in the data.
+Although tedious to most, it allows us to identify any row shift from errors in the data.
 Excel helps us ID them by creating this new `Column 6` and when we load into SSIS, SSIS will also ID it as a column.
 We've found our first error and next we will find the way to exact it from over 1M rows.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl21.PNG)